Galileo88/JNSQ/README.md

 ## Licensing
 * JNSQ is licensed by Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0).
-* Realistic Resources, bundled, is licensed MIT.
+* Rational Resources, bundled, is licensed MIT.